Financial Aid and Billing

 I was awarded a student and/or parent loan.
 What do I do to actually receive those loans?

 Being awarded a loan is just the first step in the process.
-The next step is to apply for your Federal Direct Loan online by going to www.studentloans.gov.
-You may begin applying after June 15, 2013, and following the easy step-by-step instructions.
+The next step depends on whether it is the student or parent loan.

-For students attending PLNU for the first time, the university cannot apply these loan funds until the student has completed Federal Direct Loan Counseling.
+For students attending PLNU for the first time, the university cannot apply these loan funds until the student has completed Federal Direct Loan Entrance Counseling.
 Entrance Counseling can be completed online at www.studentloans.gov.
+The last step is for the student to "accept" the loan in their student portal.

 For the Parent Loan for Undergraduate Students (PLUS), the process is similar.
-You may begin applying after June 15, 2013.
-Apply online by going to www.studentloans.gov.
+You may apply online by going to www.studentloans.gov.
 Upon approval, you will complete a PLUS Master Promissory Note (MPN) online and electronically sign for your loan.
 Once the application process has been completed, PLNU will be notified by the federal government.
 The funds will be sent electronically to PLNU and then applied to your student account according to PLNU's scheduled loan disbursement dates.

 What are my options for paying my student account?